Who is authorized to sign a proposal, pre-award revision, agreement, third party agreement, or non-financial agreement related to research activities?

 A sponsor will sometimes issue an Authorization to Proceed to authorize the contractor to begin working before the contract or contract modification has been negotiated and signed.
 The Office of Sponsored Programs strongly encourages Principal Investigators to not begin work before OSP has negotiated and signed the research contract or contract modification.
 If you receive an Authorization to Proceed, please forward it to email@example.com for consultation.

-Will the Office of Sponsored Programs authorize the creation of an Advanced Account for a Federal Contract?
+Will the Office of Sponsored Programs authorize an Advance Account for a project funded by a Federal Contract or Other Transaction?

 When will my award receive a new account number?